bluesky/bluesky/doc/source/plans.rst

 requiring the user to type ``RE.resume()`` to continue or ``RE.stop()`` to clean up and stop.

-Pauses can be interspersed using :func:`chain`.
-Demo:

-.. ipython:: python

-    from bluesky.plans import pchain, count, pause
-    from bluesky.examples import det
-    RE(pchain(count([det]), pause(), count([det])))
-    RE.state  # optional -- just doing this to show that we are paused RE.resume()  # or, alternatively, RE.stop()

-Or pauses can be incorporated in a plan like so:
+Pauses can be incorporated in a plan like so:

 .. code-block:: python

-    from bluesky.plans import pause, checkpoint
+    from bluesky.plan_stubs import pause, checkpoint

     def pausing_plan():
         while True: